Career Timeline of Thomas Massie: Major Achievements and Milestones

 May 2013: Voted Against Stolen Valor Act

-In May 2013, Thomas Massie voted against the Stolen Valor Act of 2013, which passed 390–3.
+In May 2013, Thomas Massie voted against the Stolen Valor Act of 2013.

-December 2013: Opposed Undetectable Firearms Act
+December 2013: Voted Against Undetectable Firearms Act

 In December 2013, Thomas Massie was the only congressman to vote against the Undetectable Firearms Act.

-2013: Introduced the Industrial Hemp Farming Act
+2013: Introduced Industrial Hemp Farming Act and testified before Kentucky Senate

 2013: Voted for Justin Amash for Speaker of the House

-June 2014: Named 'Mr. No' by Politico
+June 2014: Named "Mr. No" by Politico

 By mid-June 2014, Thomas Massie had voted "no" at least 324 times in the 113th Congress, leading Politico to name him "Mr. No".